'Get This Fixed': Boaters Want An End To Trailer Plate Fees Rising 555%

 The small trailers are also used to haul ATVs and lawnmowers.

-Evans said he’s confident the bill will pass the Senate and be signed by the governor.
+Evans said he’s confident the bill will be signed by the governor.

 The bill does not include refunds for people like Wagner, whose already lost more than $200 to the increase.